blu/hello-chromeos-gles2/README.md

 Description
 -----------

 This is an experiment in self-hosted ChromeOS development focused on OpenGL ES.
-It relies on the ChromeOS-native GLESv2/EGL/Wayland stack and as such should run on all ChromeOS devices meeting the prerequisites, irrespective of [Crouton](https://github.com/dnschneid/crouton) conditions.
+It relies on the ChromeOS-native GLESv2/EGL/Wayland stacks and as such should run on any ChromeOS device meeting the prerequisites, irrespective of [Crouton](https://github.com/dnschneid/crouton) conditions.

 Prerequisites
 -------------

 * A ChromeOS device in developer mode.
-* ChromeOS revision with support for DRM render nodes, and a functioning Wayland server -- both naturally found on ChromeOS revisions with support for Android apps.
+* ChromeOS revision with support for DRM render nodes, and a functioning Wayland server -- both found on ChromeOS revisions with support for Android apps, e.g. R67.
 * [Chromebrew](https://github.com/skycocker/chromebrew)

 The following Chromebrew packages are required: